After Admission

 Writing Centre

-The Writing Centre provides personalized, one-on-one sessions with highly skilled instructors to help you develop your thinking and writing at university.
+The New College Writing Centre (NCWC) offers various programs and services, including one-on-one sessions and drop-in spaces with highly skilled instructors to help you develop your thinking and writing at university.

 D.G.
 Ivey Library